cs0csi/az_avd/readme.md

 - `workspace_name`: Name of the AVD workspace.
 - `users`: List of user principal names for user assignments.

-## PowerShell Automation

-### Script

-- `deploy.ps1`: PowerShell script for automating tasks related to the Terraform solution.

 ### Tasks

 1. **Initialize Terraform**: Initializes Terraform in the working directory.